|

 From 2002 : Professor in Biophysics at McMaster (Joint appointment between Physics and Biochemistry departments).

-1995-2002 : Lecturer in Bioinformatics at the University of Manchester School of Biological Sciences, UK.
+1995-2002 : Lecturer/Senior Lecturer in Bioinformatics at the School of Biological Sciences, University of Manchester, UK.

-1992-1995 : Royal Society Sorby Research Fellow at the University of Sheffield, UK.
+1992-1995 : Royal Society Sorby Research Fellow at the Dept of Physics, University of Sheffield, UK.

 1986-1989 : PhD at the Cavendish Laboratory, Cambridge, UK.

-I am a member of the Origins Institute, which is an interdisciplinary science institute engaged in research in fundamental areas of science linking astronomy, physics, geology, biology and biochemistry.
+I am on the steering committee of the Origins Institute, which is an interdisciplinary science institute engaged in research in fundamental areas of science linking astronomy, physics, geology, biology and biochemistry.
 Full details of our activities and our program of speakers and public lecturers can be found here.

 Check out the links page to other Canadian Biophysics groups kindly provided by Andrew Rutenberg at Dalhousie.